hariveliki/hpc-mc1/README.md

     * After testing, stop the endless loop again otherwise your computer resources are unnecessarily occupied or at the limit.

 6. Write a data processor and a data sink.
 The data processor should regularly read and process the data from the data generators.
 E.g., a calculation or a machine learning application on the retrieved data; a data enrichment; or the extraction of information from the message.
 Then the processor sends the data to a data sink.
 In the data sink the data is stored, e.g. in a CSV file.
 Use appropriate Kafka components and meaningful names of functions, variables, etc. for the implementation.
-<br /> **ANSWER HARIS**: See notebooks/8887_produce and notebooks/8888_consume
+<br /> **ANSWER HARIS**: <br />
+**The data processor loops through the messages and manipulates the data structure (dictionary).
+He calculates the n-th fibonacci number recursively and changes the value of the dictionary.
+I integrated a stop after n message because the runtime takes to long. **

-7. Draw an overview of your application components including interfaces and data flows, for example using a component diagram.
+1. Draw an overview of your application components including interfaces and data flows, for example using a component diagram.
 Answer the following questions and interpret your experiments or results:

-      * What are the tasks of the components?
+      * What are the tasks of the components?**ANSWER HARIS**<br />
+      * **There are two jupyter notebooks, which are producing and consuming data. between them there are three brokers and one zookeeper which manages the incoming and outgoing requests.**
-      * Which interfaces do the components have?
+      * Which interfaces do the components have?**ANSWER HARIS**<br />
+      * **The jupyter notebooks talk with the consumer and producer class from kafka with python code.
+For producing data you have to define the topic and the servers, and for consuming you provide the same information.**
-      * Why did you decide to use these components?
+      * Why did you decide to use these components? **ANSWER HARIS**<br />
+      * **Because it's very convenient to work with jupyter notebooks to get things work**
       * Are there any other design decisions you have made?
-Which requirements (e.g. libraries, hardware, ...) does a component have?
+Which requirements (e.g. libraries, hardware, ...) does a component have?**ANSWER HARIS**<br />
+      * **You need some specific requirements for kafka like kafka-python**

 #### Bonus 1
 Use other serializers/deserializers instead of JSON for the messages.